Vittal Mallya: Controversies

-Business rivals charged him with reveling in the unethical practices of the liquor industry, and maximizing profits by making whisky from molasses instead of malted barley—the former process allegedly costing only 5 per cent of the latter, but with the resultant spirit being far more harmful to health.
+Business rivals charged him with reveling in the unethical practices of the liquor industry, and maximizing profits by making whisky from molasses instead of malted barley the former process allegedly costing only 5 per cent of the latter, but with the resultant spirit being far more harmful to health.

 Mallya's name was also linked in 1980 to the then Maharashtra chief minister A. R. Antulay's controversial decisions on alcohol supply.

 Personal life

 He was married three times.
-His first marriage was with Lalitha Ramaiah, and she bore him a son, Vijay Mallya.
+His first marriage was with Lalitha Ramaiah; they had a son, Vijay Mallya.
 He then either married or had a relationship with a divorced/widowed woman who was the mother of two daughters already, but they had no children together.
 His third marriage was to Kailash Advani (known as Ritu Mallya after the marriage), a Mumbai-based Sindhi woman who was a lawyer by education, but who ran a garment business.
 They also had no children together.

 Vittal Mallya was a man of frugal habits who believed in thrift and understatement, values which he tried to inculcate in the young Vijay.
 One way of doing this was by limiting Vijay's allowance to the bare minimum, and not allowing him luxuries like a car of his own.
-His efforts were not merely unsuccessful but they also backfired, and Vijay Mallya came to be known, due to his profligate lifestyle, as "the king of good times."